How to Get a Russian Visa

-Getting a Russian visa takes several steps and a few weeks to accomplish.
-If the steps outlined below make your head spin, skip down to "Using a Third-Party Agency."
+Getting a Russian visa is not exactly difficult, but it does take a few weeks to accomplish.
+If the steps outlined below make your head spin, skip down to "Third-Party Visa Agencies."

 Various agencies specialize in steering your visa application through the process.
 They can also help you arrange visa invitations and navigate the confusing application.
 I've had a good experience with Passport Visas Express.